ajay-usfca/CLT_Benford-sLaw/README.md

 Benford’s law is prominent when the data has several orders of magnitude, like exponential distribution.
 It needs the distribution to be widely spread.

 Examples that follow Benford’s Law:

-Fibonacci series
+1)Fibonacci series

-Factorials
+2)Factorials

-Powers of two
+3)Powers of two

 Examples that don’t follow Benford’s Law:

-Lists of local telephone numbers
+1)Lists of local telephone numbers

-Distributions that do not span several orders of magnitude will not follow Benford's law
+2)Distributions that do not span several orders of magnitude will not follow Benford's law

 Ex: Height

 **Leading digit of heights of the 58 tallest structures in the world **